Man Dies in Horse-and-Buggy Accident - NewsBreak

 Man Dies in Horse-and-Buggy Accident

 St. CLOUD -- A horse-and-buggy crash killed an Isanti man Sunday afternoon.
-St. Cloud police were sent to the Municipal Athletic Complex on reports of a man injured...wjon.com
+St. Cloud police were sent to the Municipal Athletic Complex on reports of a man injured...minnesotasnewcountry.com

 St. CLOUD -- A horse-and-buggy crash killed an Isanti man Sunday afternoon.
-St. Cloud police were sent to the Municipal Athletic Complex on reports of a man injured...wjon.com
+St. Cloud police were sent to the Municipal Athletic Complex on reports of a man injured...minnesotasnewcountry.com